Effective (Floquet) Lindblad generators from spectral unwinding: Systems with access to full time-dependent map

-where $\Delta_\ell$ denotes the level splitting for the $\ell$-th spin and $w$ is the coupling strength between neighbouring spins.
-The driving is parameterized by the driving strength $E$ and -frequency $\omega$.
-As we show in Fig.~\ref{fig:2spins}(a) and (c), even if we calculate the dynamical map $\mathcal{V}(T)$ for an evolution with time-dependant von-Neumann generator $\mathcal{G}(t)=-i[H(t), \cdot]$, the generator $\mathcal S_0$ of the principle branch is \emph{not} necessarily of von-Neumann form $\mathcal{N}$ (and may even be not of Lindblad form, cf.~blue areas).
+with level splitting $\Delta_\ell$, coupling strength $w$ between neighbouring spins, driving strength $E$ and -frequency $\omega$.
+As we show in Fig.~\ref{fig:2spins}(a) and (c), even if we calculate the dynamical map $\mathcal{V}(T)$ for an evolution with time-dependant von-Neumann generator $\mathcal{G}(t)=-i[H(t), \cdot]$, the generator $\mathcal S_0$ of the principle branch is \emph{not} necessarily of von-Neumann form $\mathcal{N}$ (and neither of Lindblad form), see blue areas.
 This is in stark contrast to our knowledge of the existence of the Floquet Hamiltonian $H_\mathrm{F}$, i.e.~$\mathcal S=-i[H_\mathrm{F}, \cdot ]$ is a valid effective Lindblad generator.
-Only after also searching around the first two neighbouring branches, i.e.~$x_c \in \lbrace -1, 0, 1\rbrace$, one finds again a valid von-Neumann generator, as we show in Fig.~\ref{fig:2spins}(b).
-However, now, for every point in the phase diagram, we have a maximal number of $3^{2^{2L-1}-1}$ branches for which condition (ii) has to be checked.
-In the case of a spin chain of length $L=2$ this can still be computed in a reasonable time.
-However, due to the super exponential scaling, for $L=3$ ($L=4$) we would already have a maximal number of $\approx 6 \cdot 10^{14}$ ($ \approx 3 \cdot 10^{60}$) branches to consider, simply to avoid the winding problem (cf.~yellow line in Fig.~\ref{fig:L3L4}(a)).
-Thus, in order to avoid this problem, we will now propose a different approach, which is based on a strategy for unwinding the quasienergy spectrum.
+Only after also searching around the first two neighbouring branches, i.e.~$x_c \in \lbrace -1, 0, 1\rbrace$, one finds again a valid von Neumann generator, as we show in Fig.~\ref{fig:2spins}(b).
+However, for every point in the phase diagram, a maximal number of $3^{2^{2L-1}-1}$ branches has to be checked for condition (ii).
+Due to the super exponential scaling, for $L=3$ ($L=4$) we would already have a maximal number of $\approx 6 \cdot 10^{14}$ ($ \approx 3 \cdot 10^{60}$) branches to consider, simply to avoid the winding problem (cf.~yellow line in Fig.~\ref{fig:L3L4}(a)).
+In order to avoid this problem, we propose a different approach which is based on a strategy for unwinding the quasienergy spectrum.